odoo/documentation/content/applications/finance/fiscal_localizations/ecuador.rst

 Identification type and number
 ******************************

-The POS cashier can :ref:`create a new contact for a customer <pos/customers>` who requests an invoice from an open POS session.
+The P0S cashier can :ref:`create a new contact for a customer <pos/customers>` who requests an invoice from an open POS session.

 The *Ecuadorian Module for Point of Sale* adds two new fields to the contact creation form: